elhuhdron/emdrp/doc/wiki/README.md

 #### Surface Meshing

-Currently in ``frontend/SegmentToMesh.m`` using matlab isosurface and ``frontend/lbSegmentToMeshLblEM.py`` using vtk rendering pipeline from python.
+Currently in ``recon/python/dpLabelMesher.py`` using vtk rendering pipeline from python.

 TODO: way more detail here, include some discussion of javascript meshing for frontend?

+#### Python class hierarchy

+Besides the convnets, the majority of the rest of the EMDRP code is as a [python class hierarchy](images/EM_pipeline_python_class_hierarchy.png) that inherits from a base class for loading data out of the hdf5 data containers.
+Most python classes also implement a command line interface which make up the steps in the [pipeline workflow](resources/EM_pipeline_workflow.docx).

+TODO: more detail here and future directions, developing into actual module?

 #### Feedback Paths